orsonteodoro/oiledmachine-overlay/CONTRIBUTING.md

     `99999999` for live ebuild versions.
   - If a project has no tag but the distro uses `20230903`, you must use `99999999` for live ebuild versions.
+  - Live ebuilds must have KEYWORDS disabled or removed.
+  - All python dependencies must have either PYTHON_USEDEP or PYTHON_SINGLE_USEDEP.
+  - Adding multilib is optional for decade 2020 in this overlay and may be dropped in this decade.
+If multilib is provided in the package, all dependencies must use MULTILIB_USEDEP if the dependency is capable of using it.
+For python dependencies, it must not have it.
+  - For apps, if Wayland support is possible or mentioned in the build files, it should be made available as a USE flag.
+Wayland should have higher priority than X in || checks.
+If an app package supports both but is not automatic, then a wrapper may provided by the ebuild.
+For decade 2020, use of X may likely decline.
+  - The versioning of the dependencies must be explicit if available.
+  - For python pacakages, all dependencies must be listed.
+  - For C/C++ packages, all dependencies for Linux must be listed.
+  - If a dependency package is not available on any overlay but is required, you must package it, version bump it, or patch the software to disable/meet the hard requirement.
+  - For extra/optional dependencies, you do not need to package it but it is strongly recommended for a higher quality release and to improve the ebuild ecosystem so that Linux doesn't suck.
+In other words, you may package optional features you like but skip over things you don't want.
+The unpackaged dependencies should have a TODO list within the ebuild of packages that are missing in the ebuild ecosystem.
+  - You must edit profile/package.use.force or profile/package.use.mask to hard
+    mask the feature or force the alternative if it breaks something or has a serious security issue.
+  - If a dependency package is for hardware that you do not have access to, you do not need to package it.

 * eclass rules:
   - All `.eclass`es must be GPL2 only or have a GPL2 compatible license header.